rockthejvm/rockthejvm-site/src/content/articles/functional-parallel-programming-with-scala-and-cats-effect.md

 I suggest that we create a simple private methods in `Main.scala` which will be just called multiple times inside `routes` definition.

-### 7.1 Handling Github Token
+### 7.1 Handling GitHub Token

-Github token is just a string which must be attached to request headers so that Github REST API rate limiter doesn't prohibit us issuing huge amount of requests.
+GitHub token is just a string which must be attached to request headers so that GitHub REST API rate limiter doesn't prohibit us issuing huge amount of requests.

 Let's be simple and model that as a single field case class: